alpapan/DEW/README.txt

 Digital Expression on the Web

-This repository is for CSIRO use only; please don't distribute outside without asking

 KangaDE is from Stephen Stuart CPI; DEW works with committed version get latest public version from http://code.google.com/p/biokanga